San Diego Comic Fest addresses urban design in comics

 There are exceptions.
 The “X-Men” are in a New York City suburb.
 “Jughead and Archie” are in a small town.
 Bruce Banner operates out of a university setting if his anger doesn’t bring “The Incredible Hulk” lead character into a more urban environment.

-San Diego Comic Fest included a March 8 session “Urban Geography and Comics” which dis...
+San Diego Comic Fest included a March 8 session titled “Urban Geography and Comics” whi...

 For access to this article please sign in or subscribe.